-The Arnold School of Public Health of the University of South Carolina (USC), in cooperation with the South Carolina (SC) Department of Health and Human Services, the SC Department of Mental Health, the USC School of Medicine, and the SC Office of Budget and Control, maintains a statewide Registry of SC residents diagnosed with Alzheimer's disease or related disorders.
+The Office for the Study of Aging in the Arnold School of Public Health of the University of South Carolina (USC), in cooperation with the South Carolina (SC) Department of Health and Human Services, the SC Department of Mental Health, the USC School of Medicine, and the SC Office of Research and Statistics of the Budget and Control Board, maintains a statewide Registry of SC residents diagnosed with Alzheimer's disease or related disorders.

 This report uses the abbreviation ADRD to indicate "Alzheimer's disease or related disorder."
-The "related disorders" refer to dementias associated with vascular disease, and with chronic conditions such as Parkinson's disease.
+The "related disorders" refer to dementias associated with vascular disease, mixed dementia and other medical conditions such as Parkinson's disease.
 Where we refer specifically to "Alzheimer's disease" (AD), we limit the analysis to individuals with AD only.